Chapter 06 // Primitives

 Alice computes Bamodp\color{#00e5a0}B^a \bmod p.
 Bob computes Abmodp\color{#00e5a0}A^b \bmod p.
 Both equal gabmodp\color{#00e5a0}g^{ab} \bmod p.
 The shared secret is identical, yet neither secret exponent ever crossed the channel.

-03 // The Math Toolkit
+03 // The Math Behind It

 Modular Arithmetic Explorer